VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -denyQueryTracing
      Whether to disable the ability to trace queries.
 See https://docs.victoriametrics.com/#query-tracing -downsampling.period array
      Comma-separated downsampling periods in the format 'offset:period'.
 For example, '30d:10m' instructs to leave a single sample per 10 minutes for samples older than 30 days.
 See https://docs.victoriametrics.com/#downsampling for details.
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default only IPv4 TCP and UDP is used